 Trading without Leverage

-You can structure a spread bet without leverage…if you were UK based and thought let’s say a stock was going to go to £10 from 313p over a year it could be well worth looking at switching to synthetic with a good spread betting house.
+Having said that, you can structure a spread bet without leverage…if you were UK based and thought let’s say a stock was going to go to £10 from 313p over a year it could be well worth looking at switching to synthetic with a good spread betting house.
 If you choose carefully, so downside is limited, the risk/reward can be good.
 And this would avoid you having to pay tax.

 Let’s take into PDX stock.
 At present you can buy 1000 shares for an outlay of about £1000.